-In September 2011, we reported data following the completion of a Phase 2 European multi-center, multiple dose, open-label, active-controlled, study to examine the safety, tolerability, pharmacokinetics and pharmacodynamics in 37 adult male and female patients with GHD.
+In September 2011, we reported data following the completion of a Phase 2 European, multi-center, multiple dose, open-label, active-controlled, study to examine the safety, tolerability, pharmacokinetics and pharmacodynamics in 37 adult male and female patients with GHD.

-We have demonstrated that serum levels of free hGH and TransCon hGH increase proportionally with the administered dose.
+In this study, serum levels of free hGH and TransCon hGH increased proportionally with the administered dose.
 The maximum serum concentration of hGH released from TransCon hGH was comparable to the levels achieved by the corresponding amount of hGH given as daily injections.
-Figure 3 shows that the hGH profiles during Week 4 following weekly subcutaneous administration of TransCon hGH or daily subcutaneous administration of Omnitrope® (0.006 mg hGH/kg/day, equivalent to 0.04 mg hGH/kg/week) demonstrates good dose proportionality between TransCon hGH dose groups, with peak serum concentrations of hGH being comparable between dose matched TransCon hGH and daily hGH dose groups (0.04 mg hGH/kg/week).
+The hGH profiles during Week 4 following weekly subcutaneous administration of TransCon hGH or daily subcutaneous administration of Omnitrope® (0.006 mg hGH/kg/day, equivalent to 0.04 mg hGH/kg/week) demonstrated good dose proportionality between TransCon hGH dose groups, with peak serum concentrations of hGH being comparable between dose matched TransCon hGH and daily hGH (0.04 mg hGH/kg/week).